House of Bamboo

-House of Bamboo is a 1955 American film noir shot in CinemaScope and DeLuxe Color, directed and co-written by Samuel Fuller, and starring Robert Ryan.
-The other co-screenwriter was Harry Kleiner.
-The cinematographer was Joseph MacDonald.
+House of Bamboo is a 1955 American film noir directed by Samuel Fuller, from a screenplay co-written with Harry Kleiner, and starring Robert Ryan, Robert Stack, Yoshiko Yamaguchi (credited as 'Shirley Yamaguchi'), Cameron Mitchell, and Sessue Hayakawa.

+Set and principally filmed on-location in Japan, it follows an undercover American agent (Stack) infiltrating a gang of ex-American servicemen operating in Tokyo.
+The screenplay is an uncredited reworking of the 1948 film The Street with No Name (1948).

+The film was released by 20th Century Fox on July 1, 1955.

 Plot

-In 1954, a military train guarded by American soldiers and Japanese police is robbed of its cargo of guns, ammunition, and smoke bombs.
+A military train guarded by American soldiers and Japanese police is robbed of its cargo of guns, ammunition, and smoke bombs.
 During the robbery, a U.S. Army sergeant guarding the train is shot and killed.
 Five weeks later, a thief named Webber lies dying in a Tokyo hospital, shot by one of his own cohorts during a holdup in which smoke bombs were used.
-U.S. Army investigators discover Webber was shot by the same P38 pistol that killed the sergeant during the train robbery.
+Army investigators discover Webber was shot by the same P38 pistol that killed the sergeant during the train robbery.
 Webber is questioned by military and police investigators, who discover among his possessions a letter from an American named Eddie Spanier, who wants to join Webber in Japan after his release from a U.S. prison.
 Though Webber refuses to implicate his fellow gang members, he does reveal that he is secretly married to a Japanese woman named Mariko Nagoya.

 Three weeks later, Eddie arrives in Tokyo and makes contact with Mariko, gaining her trust with a photograph of himself taken with Webber, and learns about Webber's death.
 Mariko admits that Webber made her swear to keep their marriage a secret; she did not know about his criminal life and never sought help from the police out of fear that she could be targeted by his killers.
-Later, Eddie goes to a pachinko parlour, attempting to sell "protection" to the manager.
-But when he tries to shake down another parlour, he is beaten by a group of Americans led by racketeer Sandy Dawson, who is so intrigued with Eddie's audacity that he later arranges for him to join his gang, a group of disgruntled former American servicemen who have been dishonourably discharged.
+Later, Eddie goes to a pachinko parlor and attempts to shakedown the manager.
+But when he tries to shake down another parlor, he is beaten by a group of Americans led by racketeer Sandy Dawson, who is so intrigued with Eddie's audacity that he later arranges for him to join his gang, a group of disgruntled former American servicemen who have been dishonorably discharged.
 After being accepted into the gang, Eddie secretly meets with U.S. and Japanese investigators, for whom he is actually working undercover.
 To solidify his cover, Eddie asks Mariko to live with him as his "kimono girl."
-Hoping to discover who killed Webber, Mariko consents to Eddie's offer.
-In the meantime, Sandy grows to trust Eddie and even saves his life when Eddie is wounded during a robbery, surprisingly disregarding his own rule to leave wounded gang members for dead.
+Hoping to discover who killed Webber, Mariko consents to Eddie's offer, and the two slowly begin to fall in love.
+In the meantime, Sandy grows to trust Eddie and even saves his life when Eddie is wounded during a robbery, surprisingly disregarding his own rule to shoot wounded gang members and leave them for dead.